vigneshwaranr/bd/README.md

 source /etc/bash_completion.d/bd
 ```

-To enable case-insensitive directory name matching, use `-si` instead of `-s` in the alias.
+To enable case-sensitive directory name matching, use `-s` instead of `-si` in the alias.

 ---